rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 Metaphysical naturalism.

+-   Locke on the rejection of innate ideas.

 TODO: While promoting the careful gathering of empirical information, naturalism is not against (largely non-empirical) rational pursuits like mathematics.
 Indeed some naturalist may even see logic and mathematics as scientific pursuits